Film/Television Production

 Credits 3

-This capstone course allows for the amalgamation of the student’s academic and practical work, developing an individual project proposal and culminating in a final major project.
+This capstone course allows for the amalgamation of students’ academic and practical work, developing an individual project proposal and culminating in a final major project.
 The project must be well designed and demonstrates knowledge of specific issues, methods, techniques, and professionalism ready for entry into film festivals.
 Students work under the cooperative direction of professionals and the communication faculty with the ongoing tasks and routines required in their areas of concentration.
 This project proposal must be presented at the end of the junior year and work should begin during the summer.

 FT 403: Television Thesis Production